candideu/Logseq-Demo-Graph/pages/Quick Start.md

 	- To **edit a block**, click on the text in its line, or use your `↑``↓` arrow keys.
 Once you click away from a block, you've exited edit mode for that block. id:: 6498e61e-b110-46ad-b6d1-1167e44da111
 	-
-	- When you're in edit mode, you can **nest blocks** inside of each other by hitting `TAB`, and then toggling between hiding/revealing.
-Hover over this block and click on the toggle triangle ▶ to reveal the hidden block... id:: 6494c06d-3167-4dc2-978e-257e11b1f6b7 collapsed:: true
+	- When you're in edit mode, you can **nest blocks** inside of each other by hitting `TAB`.
+Nested blocks can toggle between being hidden/revealed.
+Hover over this block and click on the toggle triangle ▶ that appears on the left to reveal the hidden block... id:: 6494c06d-3167-4dc2-978e-257e11b1f6b7 collapsed:: true
 		- You did it!